compute-io/contributing/README.md

 ### Getting Started

 Contributors are encouraged to use the [Yeoman](http://yeoman.io/) module [generator](https://github.com/compute-io/generator-compute-io).
-The generator automates many aspects of model generation, creating a base scaffold from which to build a compute module.
+The generator automates many aspects of model generation by creating a base scaffold from which to build a compute module.

 Before using the generator, you should create a remote repository on [Github](https://github.com/compute-io).
 The generator will use the repository name to generate the remote URLs included in the `package.json` and `README.md`.
 Additionally, the generator takes care of setting the remote origin for the local Git repository, so you can begin pushing code to the [compute-io](https://github.com/compute-io) organization immediately after generation.